 Often in our Historical Horology posts, we go delving back in to the history of a brand, or even of a specific model/lineup from a brand.
 In today’s look at Bell & Ross, however, we’re going to stick a little closer to current day.

 A lot of smart watches I see try to be everything.
 Email, facebook posts, texts, weather, and so on and so on.
 They are not watches in a traditional sense, but rather wearable computers that display the time.
-Today, I wanted to highlight two purpose driven watches that are more “connected” watches than a “do everything” wearable.
-The HotBlack by Hoptroff.com and the Withings Activé are connected devices designed to do a single task, with the former connecting you to your favorite football (soccer) team and the latter tracking your daily fitness goals.
+Today, I wanted to highlight two watches that are more “connected” watches than a do everything wearables.
+The HotBlack by Hoptroff.com and the Withings Activé, with the former connecting you to your favorite football (soccer) team and the latter tracking your daily fitness goals.
 Interestingly, both watches are coming out of the UK.

 TokyoFlash has made a name for themselves creating digital watches that can be… a wee bit tough to read.
 With one of their latest designs, the Kisai Rogue Touch Silicon, they have bucked their own trend a bit, and created a watch with two time zones that is actually readable at a glance, with a minimal amount of training.

 Like that Clint Eastwood/Chrysler Commercial from the 2012 Superbowl, Detroit is not done yet.
-Shinola has done a good job in marketing their American Made roots with their quartz driven watches, and now the Detroit Watch Company is offering automatic watches made in the Motor City, though of foreign sourced parts.
+Shinola has done a good job in marketing their American Made roots with their quartz driven watches, and now the Detroit Watch Company is offering automatic watches made in the motor city, though of foreign sourced parts.